hegdepavankumar/HackerRank-Solutions/README.md

 # Need Help:

 If you have issues while coding this, you can download the source code by clicking on the download button below.
-Also, do leave your suggestions and feedback in the Issue section.
+Also, do leave your suggestions and feedback in the Discussion section.

 ## Creator [🔝](#HackerRank-SQL-Solutions)